-- A. Fire-Test-Response Characteristics: For resilient tile flooring, as determined by testing identical products according to ASTM E 648 or NFPA 253 by a qualified testing agency. - 1.
-Critical Radiant Flux Classification: Class I, not less than 0.45 W/sq. cm. - 2.2 SOLID VINYL FLOOR TILE (SVT-1 & 2)(Each are different Color) - A. Manufacturers: Subject to compliance with requirements, provide products by the following: - 1.
-Tandus, Centiva, LVT, Venue Wood (#UVP). - B. Tile Standard: ASTM F 1700.
+- A. Fire-Test-Response Characteristics: For resilient floor tile, as determined by testing identical products according to ASTM E648 or NFPA 253 by a qualified testing agency. - 1.
+Critical Radiant Flux Classification: Class I, not less than 0.45 W/sq. cm.